danieldriessen/ioBroker.google-home-nest/README.md

 Integrates your Google Home (Nest) devices like Cameras, Doorbells, Displays, Thermostats etc., into the ioBroker system.
 Please be aware that this adapter is currently in development and in beta status.
 See section "Current development status, limitations & future goals" for more information.

+> [!IMPORTANT]
+> In order to use this adapter, you must be registered for Google **'Device Access'**.<br>
+> Registration for Google **'Device Access'** requires acceptance of the terms of use for the 'Google API' and the 'Device Access Sandbox', as well as a **one-time fee** of **$5 (US dollars)** (as of May 2024).

+> [!IMPORTANT]
+> To receive events from your devices, this adapter creates a **'Pub/Sub subscription'** on the Google platform.<br>
+> **'Pub/Sub subscriptions'** on the Google platform can specify a message retention duration.
+This adapter sets this duration to 600 seconds (10 minutes).<br>
+> After this time, unacknowledged messages are automatically deleted by the Google platform.<br>
+> Please keep in mind that Google may charge you for message retention beyond this duration.<br>
+> The predefined duration of 600 seconds should prevent you from incurring any charges from Google.
+However, this cannot be guaranteed!<br>
+> Please also note that Google may change this policy in the future.<br>
+> The developer(s) of this adapter are in no way responsible for any costs that may arise from the use of this adapter!

 ## Current development status, limitations & future goals